Table of Contents

 It is difficult to estimate how much food a betta fish should eat.
 Overfeeding them can lead to constipation, bloating and waste from uneaten food in the tank.

 Many betta owners are concerned when the fish does not eat, however the actual cause of the not eating is actually over-feeding.
 They can also reject food in times of stress, especially when you bring them home first.

 How to Tell If Your Betta Fish is Happy or Sick

-- Active and alert
+- Alert and active

-- Responds aggressively to external stimuli
+- Aggressive response to external stimuli

 Signs of a sick betta fish

 If your bettas show any of these signs of illness or depression, talk to a veterinarian who specializes in fish health: